Home Learn Upcoming Stock Splits, How It Works & Why a Company Does It?

 What are the Advantages of a Stock Split?

-Splitting stocks by a company can provide several advantages for the company as well as its shareholders.
-Here are some of the most significant stock split advantages are:
+Splitting stocks by a company can provide several advantages.
+Here are some of the most significant stock split advantages:

-- Increases Liquidity: A split increases the number of shares outstanding and can increase the stock’s trading volume.
+• Increases Liquidity: A stock split for investors increases the number of outstanding shares and can boost the trading volume of the stock.
 This higher volume of shares traded can increase liquidity and make it easier for investors to buy or sell the stock.

-- Attracts New Investors: A lower share price after a split can make the share more accessible to a wider range of investors whom the high price may have previously deterred.
-This can increase demand for the stock and attract new investors, which can drive up the stock price.
+• Attracts New Investors: A lower share price after a split can make the share more accessible to a broader range of investors, for whom the high cost may have previously deterred.

-- Improves Perceived Affordability: A stock split can create a perception of affordability among investors.
-For example, some investors may view a company’s stock that trades at Rs.1,000 per share as unaffordable.
-However, after a 2-for-1 stock split, the same company’s stock will be trading at Rs.500 per share, making it more accessible to investors.
+• Improves Perceived Affordability: A stock split can create a perception of affordability among investors.
+For example, some investors may view a company’s stock that trades at ₹1,000 per share as unaffordable.
+However, after a 2-for-1 stock split, the same company’s stock will be trading at ₹500 per share, making it more accessible to those investors.

 What are the Disadvantages of a Stock Split?

-While a split can provide several advantages, there are also some potential disadvantages of stock split that companies and investors should consider as well.
-Here are some of the most significant disadvantages of a share split:
+While a split can provide several advantages, there are also some potential disadvantages of a stock split.
+Here are some of the most significant disadvantages:

-- No Change in Company Value: A stock split does not affect the underlying value of a company.
-The company’s market capitalization, earnings, and fundamentals remain unchanged before and after the split.
+• No Change in Company Value: A stock split does not affect the underlying value of a company.
+The company’s market capitalisation, earnings, and fundamentals remain unchanged before and after the split.

-Let’s take an example of a Company X where the original share price is Rs.
-1,400 and split ratio is 2:1.
+Let’s consider Company X, where the original share price is ₹1,400, and the split ratio is 2:1.

 Before the Split: